Little Simz: Artistry

+Endorsements

+In July 2026, Ajikawo was named the UK beauty ambassador for Miu Miu Beauty and debuted as the face of the brand's Fleur de Lait fragrance campaign.

 Personal life

 Ajikawo lives in London.
 She is a childhood friend of actor Fady Elsayed and actress Letitia Wright.
 Ajikawo and Wright have remained good friends and Ajikawo photographed Wright for the artwork for her single "Selfish" in 2019.
 Whilst Ajikawo believes in God, she does not currently follow any religion.

 Ajikawo is a fan of Arsenal F.C.

 In 2018 her friend, model Harry Uzoka, was murdered, inspiring her to write her song "Wounds".

-Acting

-Ajikawo's acting career began with the role of Vicky in the BBC children's series Spirit Warriors, originally broadcast in 2010, and as Meleka in the E4 television series Youngers.
-She was narrator for the television series Afrofuturism, and played Shelley in Netflix's revival of Top Boy, which premiered in autumn 2019.
-She appeared as herself in the Sony's Spider-Man Universe film Venom: Let There Be Carnage, singing her song "Venom" in a nightclub rave, which Venom goes to after his split from Eddie Brock.